 Where medical devices come to life

-Tegra Medical is focused exclusively on precision machining and contract manufacturing services for the medical device industry, producing components and assemblies for leading edge surgical and interventional companies.
+Tegra Medical is focused exclusively on contract manufacturing services for the medical device industry, producing components and complete devices for leading edge surgical and interventional companies.
 As an end-to-end solutions provider, our services range from prototyping to full production, and from components to finished medical devices.
 We also meet the need for wire and hypotubing shipped overnight.
 Tegra Medical has four locations in Massachusetts, Mississippi and Costa Rica.

 Tegra Medical is a member of SFS.